lucasfrosty/study-list/README.md

 # study-list
 Made this repo to organize things that i'm studying right now.
-To see more details go to the issues.

 ## Dev
 - [ ] Unit test